shenwei356/unikmer/README.md

         union           union of multiple binary files
-        concat          concatenate multiple binary files without removing duplicates diff            set difference of multiple binary files sample          sample Kmers from binary files
+        concat          concatenate multiple binary files without removing duplicates diff            set difference of multiple binary files sample          sample k-mers from binary files
-        sort            sort binary files
+        sort            sort k-mers in binary files to reduce file size

 1. Searching

-        grep            search Kmer from binary files
+        grep            search k-mers from binary files
-        locate          locate Kmers in genome
+        locate          locate k-mers in genome
-        uniqs           mapping Kmers back to genome and find unique subsequences
+        uniqs           mapping k-mers back to genome and find unique subsequences

 1. Misc

         stats           statistics of binary files
-        num             print number of Kmers in binary files genautocomplete generate shell autocompletion script
+        num             print number of k-mers in binary files genautocomplete generate shell autocompletion script
         help            Help about any command
         version         print version information and check for update

 ### Binary file (.unik)

-Kmers (represented in `uint64` in RAM ) are serialized in 8-Byte (or less Bytes for shorter Kmers in compact format, or much less Bytes for sorted Kmers) arrays and optionally compressed in gzip format with extension of `.unik`.
+K-mers (represented in `uint64` in RAM ) are serialized in 8-Byte (or less Bytes for shorter k-mers in compact format, or much less Bytes for sorted k-mers) arrays and optionally compressed in gzip format with extension of `.unik`.

 #### Compression rate comparison